 Pro tip: If your hair is on the thicker side, you can use two hair ties for extra hold.

 After securing your ponytail, add the edge control or pomade of choice to your edges and face-framing pieces.
 Use the bristle side of your Edge Styler® to smooth down any flyaways or frizz.
+Here's where you can get really artsy with swooped, 4c edges that hold all day.

 Pro tip: Don’t forget to grip the shorter pieces behind your ears and secure them in place with bobby pins.